-The next one will be about Jackson’s use of the holistic remedies he helped formulate, at work on these cases.
+The next one will be about Jackson's use of the holistic solutions he helped formulate, at work on these cases.

 Let's cut right to it for Jackson's methods surrounding Play Therapy.